“Here’s to the ones who dream”La La Land

-Probably one of my favorite spots on this trip and a must see when you go to Los Angeles, California.
+Probably one of my favorite spots on this trip and a must-see when you go to Los Angeles, California.
 You get a great view of the entire metro area, the Hollywood sign, the sunset (which is amazing by the way), you can hike, see Venus through a big fancy telescope, learn about astronomy and soak all of LA in!
-Parking can be a little tricky, but ride it all the way to the top of the mountain and pray someone is leaving when you get there (if not just take a few laps to avoid parallel parking on the mountain side) for $3-4/hour.
+Parking can be a little tricky, but ride it all the way to the top of the mountain and pray someone is leaving when you get there (if not just take a few laps to avoid parallel parking on the mountainside) for $3-4/hour.
 I recommend grabbing dinner to go and enjoy them on the lawn out front at the Observatory.
 Sit and relax after a long day and enjoy your food and the amazing LA people watching.
 Then take a hike or some photos, simply explore the observatory doing whatever interests you most!
 After wandering around the area, go find a good spot to witness an unforgettable sunset and watch the city light up by nightfall!

 9. Local – Sweat by Kelsey Wells Bootcamp

-You’ve probably heard of the app, Sweat by Kayla, with easy to follow workouts at the gym or at home.
-Well Kayla is one of three women who have workouts on the app, another being Kelsey Wells (who yes I follow on Instagram) and saw she was having a FREE boot camp workout sesh the same weekend I was planning on visiting LA!
+You’ve probably heard of the app, Sweat by Kayla, with easy-to-follow workouts at the gym or at home.
+Well, Kayla is one of three women who have workouts on the app, another being Kelsey Wells (who yes I follow on Instagram) and saw she was having a FREE boot camp workout sesh the same weekend I was planning on visiting LA!
 So naturally, I signed up and went to get my sweat on!
 This was actually one of her first live boot camps and she kicked my rear, then kindly met everyone after the workout AND gave everyone free goodies (thank you again!).

 10. Beverly Hills (Kreation & Rodeo Drive)

-I stayed in the Beverly hills area and had some time to kill before meeting some of my family that Sunday afternoon, so I explored the famous Beverly hills area for a bit.
+I stayed in the Beverly Hills area and had some time to kill before meeting some of my family that Sunday afternoon, so I explored the famous Beverly Hills area for a bit.
 My main goal was to find food because everyone loves food!
 I was inspired by the LA fit folks and honestly wanted something healthy because eating out all the time makes my tummy not so happy.
 Kreation is a smoothie and juice shop in the heart of Beverly Hills!
-I got this Purple Passion per recommendation with a paper straw and enjoyed it outside, where they had samples of their juices… which lead me to then buying a juice to go.
-A very LA thing happened while I was drinking my smoothie next to some girls with Barney’s bags and a bandage over one of the girls noses, very fitting I’d say.
+I got this Purple Passion per recommendation with a paper straw and enjoyed it outside, where they had samples of their juices… which lead me to then buy a juice to go.
+A very LA thing happened while I was drinking my smoothie next to some girls with Barney’s bags and a bandage over one of the girl’s noses, very fitting I’d say.
 Once I finished my yum smoothie, I walked over to the famous Rodeo Drive to remind myself of all the expensive things I’ll probably never buy and for great for people watching! p.s. there is free parking at some garages in the area for a few hours!